rust-lang/reference/src/items/use-declarations.md

 ```

 Items and named imports are allowed to shadow names from glob imports in the same [namespace].
-That is, if there is a name already defined by another item in the same namespace, the glob import will skip it.
+That is, if there is a name already defined by another item in the same namespace, the glob import will be shadowed.
 For example:

 ```rust